xf3227/peds2019/README.md

 ### Data format

 All antibody protein sequences must be stored in plain-text format.
 A sequence consists of 20 amino acid symbol letters along with `"-"` to indicate gap.
 Sequences are deliminated by one single line-break.
 Please do not include spaces or extra line-breaks.
-Here provides an example.
-Also, you can find sample data files under `<tool_root>/data/sample/`
+You can find sample data files under `<tool_root>/data/sample/`

 **Example**
+Here provides an example:
 ```
 -QVQLVQS-GAEVKKPGSSVKVSCTTSG-GTFSS-----FVINWMRQAPGQGLGWRGGIMPV---
 -EVQLLES-GGGLVQPGGSLRLSCAGSG-FTFSS-----YAMSWVRQTPGKGLEWVSVISGS---